koalalorenzo/django-smartcc/README.md

 # django-smartcc
-Set the Cache-Control header automatically, defining not-authenticated requests as public (24h of cache by Default) and authenticated requests as private ( 0 seconds of cache ).
+Set some cache-related headers automatically, defining not-authenticated requests as public and authenticated requests as private.
+You can also customize these values for specific URLs.
 This middleware class will also setup these HTTP headers:

 * Vary
 * Cache-Control
 * Expires

+## Installation
+Add django-smartcc on your requirements.txt file or just launch:

+    pip install -U django-smartcc

+Then add django-smartcc in the installed apps and in the middleware, so add these line in your settings.py file.

+    # settings.py
+    INSTALLED_APPS += [
+        'smart_cache_control',    ]

+    MIDDLEWARE_CLASSES += [
+        'smart_cache_control.middleware.SmartCacheControlMiddleware'
+    ]

+**Note**: Remember that this middleware requires authentication, so it should be loaded after the *django.contrib.auth.middleware.AuthenticationMiddleware*!

+## Customization and Settings
 You can customize a specific Cache-control value on each URL.
-For example if we want to avoid cache on /hello/ but always have it on /api/search we should write this in our settings file:
+For example if we want to avoid cache on */hello/* , but always have it on */api/search* for 5 minutes, we should write this in our settings file:

     # settings.py
     SCC_CUSTOM_URL_CACHE = (